WHITEPAPER

 Research from Nielsen Norman Group and others consistently show that users struggle to formulate effective AI prompts — particularly for complex or unfamiliar tasks.
 When users can't ask well, AI systems underdeliver, and trust erodes fast.
 (NN/Group)

 We can solve this by providing the scaffolding — interactions and suggested prompts — that guide users to successful outcomes.
-We also leverage user journeys and service blueprints to ground every solution in a real human need rather than rather than optimizing for technology for its own sakeone-size-fits-all.
+We also leverage user journeys and service blueprints to ground every solution in a real human need rather than optimizing for technology for its own sake one-size-fits-all.

 Product teams need to defend and grow their value proposition